mtamme/NProxy/Documentation/PERFORMANCE.md

 |NProxy.Core|  v 1.2.1|Method invocation (with generic parameter)  |    10000000|          1567,495|               0,157|

 All tests have been performed under Microsoft .NET 4.0.30319 and can be found [here](https://github.com/mtamme/NProxy/tree/master/Source/Test/NProxy.Core.Test/Performance).

+## Conclusion

+From performance point of view NProxy beats the other dynamic proxy libraries in almost all scenarios.
+Only LinFu performs better in terms of proxy instantiation.
+This is due to the fact that LinFu's default dynamic proxy type cache is backed by a simple `Dictionary` which is of cause much faster but not thread-safe.